Skip to navigation menu Skip to content

 • Taping and nasoalveolar molding to improve results of surgery

-The goal of molding is to make the gap in the gums and lip smaller before your baby’s cleft lip surgery.
-It also lifts and shapes the nose.
-A better result with the first surgery could mean fewer surgeries later in childhood.
+For babies who have a complete cleft lip (connecting to the nostril), molding is a way to make the gap in the gums and lip smaller before your baby’s cleft lip surgery.
+Molding also lifts and shapes the nose.
+This may help improve the result of your child’s first surgery.
+A better result could mean fewer surgeries later in childhood.

-• The plastic plate gently directs the growth of the baby’s gums.
-Every 1 to 2 weeks, an orthodontist on our team adjusts the molding plate.
+• The plate gently directs the growth of the gums.
+Every 1 to 2 weeks, an orthodontist on our team adjusts the plate.
 Over time, the cleft gets smaller.

-• After the cleft has narrowed, a small post may be added to the molding plate and put into your baby’s nostril.
+• After the cleft has narrowed, we may add a small post to the plate and put it into your baby’s nostril.
 The orthodontist slowly adjusts the post to shape the nose cartilage, lift up the nose and open the nostril.

 • Surgery to correct cleft lip

-During surgery, the skin, muscle and lining of the lip are put in the proper place.
+A surgeon puts the skin, muscle and lining of the lip in the typical place.
+They also treat the nose during the same surgery.

 Bilateral cleft lip repair

-• Before (left): The skin needed to do the repair is present, but not in the right place or shape.
+• Before (left): The baby has the skin needed to do the repair, but not in the typical place or shape.

-• During (center): Surgery puts the skin, muscle and cartilage into the correct position.
+• During (center): Surgery puts the skin, muscle and cartilage into the typical position.

 • After (right): After 1 year, the lip and nose have relaxed in the new position.
 The scars are visible as white lines.